 At a more developed stage of a fire in a building, when circulation routes are smoke filled and ambient temperatures are raised, relative to normal … Low Level Signage aids in reducing Firefighter Disorientation during necessary rescue operations, especially when he/she/they are not equipped with Thermal Imaging Cameras …

-11. Assisted Fire Evacuation & Firefighter Rescue … Joining The Dots !
+11. Independent Fire Evacuation & Firefighter Rescue … Joining The Dots !

 Minimum Reasonable Spatial Provision …